Units, zero-divisors and idempotents in rings graded by torsion-free groups: Primeness

-If $R$ is a unital ring and $x,y \in Z(R)$ are non-zero elements satisfying $x y =0$, then $I=x R$ and $J=y R$ are non-zero ideals of $R$ such that $I \cdot J = \{0\}$.
+If $R$ is a unital ring and $x,y \in Z(R)$ are nonzero elements satisfying $x y =0$, then $I:=x R$ and $J:=y R$ are nonzero ideals of $R$ such that $I \cdot J = \{0\}$.
 Thus, we obtain the following corollary which generalizes a conclusion which, using results of R. G. Burns \cite{Bur1970}, is already well-known for group rings.

-\begin{cor} Let $G$ be a torsion-free group and let $R$ be a unital $G$-graded ring.
-If the $G$-gradation on $R$ is non-degenerate and $R_e$ is a domain, then $Z(R)$ is an integral domain.
-In particular, every central idempotent in $R$ is trivial. \end{cor}
+\begin{corollary} Let $G$ be a torsion-free group and let $R$ be a unital $G$-graded ring.
+If the $G$-grading on $R$ is non-degenerate and $R_e$ is a domain, then $Z(R)$ is an integral domain.
+In particular, every central idempotent in $R$ is trivial. \end{corollary}